HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Bitte geben Sie nun das Land an, in dem Sie geboren sind.
+q: An dieser Stelle können Sie Ihr Geburtsland auch offen angeben.

 is: